 What to eat

-Eating a larger, carb-heavy meal (pastas, rice, breads, grains, potatoes, etc) isn’t a bad idea, but there is no need to go overboard.
+Eating a larger, carb-heavy meal (pasta, rice, bread, grains, potatoes, etc) isn’t a bad idea, but there is no need to go overboard.
 “Binging” on any type of food isn’t good for you and holds no real value.
 In fact, it could even be to your digestive detriment.
-Eat a large, balance, satisfying meal before a big event.
+Eat a large, balanced, satisfying meal before a big event.

 To overload, eat to contentment.
 If you are just headed out for an everyday training ride, eat like you normally do prior to your ride.